yh-ng/tp/docs/UserGuide.md

      Got it.
 I've added this link:
        CS2113 lecture
        https://cs2113Lecture.zoom.com
-     Now you have 1 links in the list.
+     Now you have 1 link(s) in the list.
     ____________________________________________________________
 ```